voilajsx/appkit/src/logging/docs/PROMPT_REFERENCE.md

 ## Code Generation Rules

 1. Always use `createLogger()` with an options object when configuration is needed
 2. Use child loggers for request/operation-specific context
-3. Include timestamp in metadata for audit trails
+3. Include timestamp in metadata for audit trails (if needed for audit-specific transports, otherwise `createLogger` handles it)
 4. Implement proper error handling with try/catch blocks
 5. Close logger instances during graceful shutdown
 6. Use appropriate log levels based on severity
 7. Sanitize sensitive data before logging
 8. Configure file retention based on compliance requirements